DragonFlyBSD/DeltaPorts/docs/README.synclog.md

 **TODO for next sync**

-- [ ] Remove *LDFLAGS* workaround in some 'lang/rust' dependant ports like 'devel/rust-cbindgen' as the there is an upstream fix for this problem, see: https://svnweb.freebsd.org/ports?view=revision&revision=495724
+- [x] Remove *LDFLAGS* workaround in some 'lang/rust' dependant ports like 'devel/rust-cbindgen' as the there is an upstream fix for this problem, see: https://svnweb.freebsd.org/ports?view=revision&revision=495724.

+## April, 25th 01:36am CEST

+TBD